-During the pendency of the appeal from the preliminary injunction, Intel settled an administrative action brought by the Federal Trade Commission against it which was based, in part, on Intel's dealings with Intergraph.
+The complex interactions between pharmaceutical patent owners and generic drug companies sometimes touch on the antitrust laws.
+Not infrequently, a generic company will challenge a pharmaceutical patent, and seek FDA approval to market a generic version of the patented product prior to patent expiration.
+In such instances, the patent owner may bring a suit for infringement under 35 U.S.C. § 271(e)(2), notwithstanding the fact that FDA approval has not been granted and the product is not on the market.
+It has been reported that in some part, on Intel's dealings with Intergraph.
 In the Consent Agreement, entered March 17, 1999, Intel agreed for a period of ten years not to withdraw or refuse access to certain technical information for reasons related to an intellectual property dispute, if at the time of the dispute the customer is receiving such information from Intel.
 Intel is permitted to withhold information specific to any Intel microprocessor that the customer has asserted is infringing its patent, copyright or trade secret rights, unless the customer agrees not to seek an injunction for the asserted infringement.
 The Consent Agreement does not constitute any admission by Intel that it violated any law.
 See www.ftc.gov/os/1999/9903/d09288intelagreement.htm The Federal Circuit's decision simply noted that the proceeding resulting in the Consent Agreement "is not before us."
 Slip op. at 36, n.3.